-As stylish as it is burly, a dory is to the river what an Italian sports car is to mean, urban streets and rowdy rural routes.
-No other boat is as capable, safe or elegant on the wild waters that O.A.R.S. explores.
-Beyond their stout, thoughtful design dories hold a soulful connection to the river and a heritage of western exploration.
+Dories are designed with a blend of rationale, romanticism and adrenaline.
+No other boat is as capable or elegant on the wild waters of the American West.
+Beyond their stout, thoughtful design, dories hold a soulful connection to the river and a heritage of western exploration.
 Combined, the qualities of the vessel make for an unmatched and unforgettable journey.

-Aside from the incredible places these boats will take you; aside from the wonderful experiences you will have there; aside from the dories’ heritage and elegance; these boats, more than any other on the river are just plain fun.
+But aside from the incredible places these boats will take you; aside from the wonderful experiences you will have there; aside from the dories’ heritage and elegance; these boats, more than any other on the river are just plain fun.

 Our story—the history of Grand Canyon Dories—would not have been written if it weren’t for those who found and fought for some of the West’s wildest waters.

 In essence, our story started over 130 years ago, in 1869.
 Major John Wesley Powell led a bold, four-boat expedition down hundreds of miles of uncharted water on the Green & Colorado Rivers.
 Powell’s men were the first American explorers to behold the enormous beauty of the Grand Canyon, today, one of the world’s seven wonders.